XamarinControls/RxThreadingApp/README.md

 - `ReactiveCommand` DOES NOT respect the `SubscribeOn` operator when set on the command output (WHY?) - it should be as it is an observable
 - Every code that runs on the "body" of the method directly (outside of the observable chain itself) will assume the caller thread as context
 - ReactiveCommand's `outputScheduler` must be set to the main thread (it is by default) - setting a different scheduler will sometimes make the command execution to "hang", specially if there is a command bound to it on the UI
+- While unit testing you must set either the `ReactiveCommand outputScheduler` or set both the `RxApp.MainThreadScheduler` and `RxApp.TaskpoolScheduler` to be an instance of the `TestScheduler`, otherwise controlling time won't be effective in some situations.
+The same applies to `Observable.Delay`, `Observable.Throttle` and so on
 - `ObserveOn` can be set more than once on the same observable chain, it is respected properly
 - When a command is invoked using `InvokeCommand` observing a specific thread the command will assume the caller thread as context for the command execution, `SubscribeOn` will be considered if set on the inner command chain only, not on the command "output"